-- the Queensland Heritage Register, for places already protected under the Queensland Heritage Act 1992 - local government heritage registers, lists or inventories - results of previous cultural heritage studies conducted in the region.
+- the Queensland Heritage Register, for places already protected under the Queensland Heritage Act 1992 - · local government heritage registers, lists or inventories - local heritage groups - results of previous cultural heritage studies conducted in the region.

 The scope of the archaeological investigation will be based upon the results of the desktop analysis for non-indigenous cultural heritage.
 The archaeological investigation is to be conducted by an appropriately qualified person, and will address all types of historical heritage places located within the project area including built, archaeological and non-indigenous cultural landscape values.
 The discovery and protection of any previously unidentified archaeological artefacts or archaeological places during the course of the historical cultural heritage study must comply with Part 9 of the Queensland Heritage Act 1992.
+The significance of any cultural heritage items or places in the study area or that might be affected by the proposal should be assessed at a local, state and national level.